 These two were some of the first websites I ever made with just guidelines instead of explicit instructions.
 The guidelines (by my teacher, Susan Metoxen) included most of the photos and made sure we incorporated the things we had learned.
 As one of our first projects, it only contains the index page.

-Though it is no longer my best work, this pets4everyone website is one of the ones I'm the most proud of.
+This website was early in my schooling, but this pets4everyone website is one of the ones I'm the most proud of.
 Other than making sure we incorporated various forms of bootstrap, we mostly had free reign on how to code this website.
 This was one of the first times I felt like I combined my knowledge from multiple classes to make something new.
-I wanted the hyperlink photos on the first page to open their corresponding bootstrap accordion.
-I thought this would be a simple matter of putting the proper ID (such as https://moiragerard.com/Pets4Everyone/pet-finder.html/#accordion1), but quickly realized that since the accordion used JavaScript that I had yet to learn it would be more complicated than that.
-Rather than give up, I decided to commit.
-After attempting a few different methods, I realized I was taking a class called server side programming: a class that was teaching me PHP.
-I was sure this was the way forward.
-After some more experiments, I figured out how to use a php form to open the corresponding accordion.
-Finally figuring this out after hours of work felt extraordinarily satisfying- and this project and triumph remains one of my most important experiences with coding to date.
+Figuring out how to successfully combine knowledge from multiple classes after hours of work felt extraordinarily satisfying- and this project and triumph remains one of my most important experiences with coding to date.

 The second website I did much further along in my schooling, during my client side 2 class.
-This was interesting because bootstrap, which had seemed so complicated to me when I first learned it, I can now code with ease.
+This was interesting because bootstrap, which had seemed so complicated to me when I first learned it, is now something I can utilize with ease.

 These were both done during my client side 1 class (Taught by Darren Pearson).
 We were given an example of the final product, and had to reverse engineer it (without access to the code of course).
 We were also given an an additional optional challenge.
 For the bingo card it was to not only populate the bingo card, but also call bingo balls and have them change the color of the box if the called number was on the card.
 For the slot machine it was to have all three instead of just one.
 I quite enjoyed these challenges, and found them exciting to implement.